andrepazv/andrepazv.github.io/SciComm.md

 <a name="Talks"></a>
 <h3><span style="color: #993366;">Outreach talks</span></h3>

+<strong>For a few years I was part of an amazing program in NYC called [Global Classroom](http://stage.otw.anant.us/Global-Classroom.aspx){:target="_blank"}.</strong> There, as a global guide I got to talk to students from NYC public school system at different levels about sustainability and conflict in relation to Colombia, my home country.
+Here are some pictures of those talks
 ##Add 2 talks as a Global Guide to New York City Public schools
 ###Add 2 talks to 228 class at CCNY
 <br>